Keep Your Financial Aid Eligibility

 A pro-rated portion of the federal aid received, based on the documented last date of attendance, must be returned to the federal aid programs.
 If the college is unable to document the last date of attendance, one-half of all federal aid received during the semester must be returned to the federal aid programs.

-If all final grades of F were received, the student’s Satisfactory Academic Progress may be affected and an appeal needs to be submitted to regain financial aid eligibility.
+If all final grades of F were received, the student’s Satisfactory Academic Progress may be affected and an appeal must to be submitted to regain financial aid eligibility.

 3. Never attending a class